Robin Williams' daughter to make directorial debut

 Meanwhile, she noted the movie would be heavily influenced by 1980s cinema, right down to the actors playing high school students being noticably older than their characters.

-She added: "Also, because it's already come up: this movie is a stylized 80s [and] involves a zombie.
+She added: "Also, because it's already come up: this movie is a stylised 80s [and] involves a zombie.
 It is NOT reality and doesn't pretend to be.